Understanding the Solo 401(k): A Comprehensive Guide for the Self-Employed

 As you can see, if you and your spouse contribute to the plan, there’s a potential for substantial retirement savings.

 For instance, let’s say you’re both in your 30s and operate a business together.
-If you made $200,000 in income, you can contribute up to $23,000.
+If you made $200,000 in income, you can both contribute up to $23,000.
 So your total employee contribution could be as high as $46,000 for the year.
 But remember that you’re also business owners.
 So you could each contribute another 25% of your profits – or $25,000 each – for another $50,000 payment to your plan.
 That way, in a single year, you and your spouse would have put away $96,000 towards your retirement.

 Not only does this significantly lower your tax liability, but you could also be eligible for other incentives.